ollprogram/TwitchDiscordBridge/README.md

 ### To launch the program with the console interface

-`java -jar TwitchDiscordBridge-1.0-shaded.jar` (cmd, powershell or bash)
+`java -jar TwitchDiscordBridge-x.x.x-shaded.jar` (cmd, powershell or bash)

 ### To list all commands